Here is a story about hobby farm life.

 Profiting From A Hobby Farm Requires Start-Up Capital

-Money is one of the first things you’re likely to think about when starting a business.
+Money is one of the first things you’re likely to think about when starting a business and setting financial goals for it.
 However, most people focus on the money they can make, instead of the cash necessary to get started and operate.

 Starting and running a business can be expensive.
 But, it doesn’t have to be.
 It all depends on your strategy and goals.

 Unless you’ve spent years saving up money, there is a chance that you’re going to need to apply for a business loan to finance your hobby farm.
-Having a solid business plan will help you secure money from a 3rd party, if necessary.
+Having a solid business plan with achievable financial goals will help you secure money from a 3rd party, if necessary.

 - Starter livestock